bibekyess/Personal-Chatbot/README.md

 ```

 Reference:
-I referred  for simple implementation of contextual chatbot with interactions from terminals.
+I referred to https://github.com/patrickloeber/pytorch-chatbot for simple implementation of contextual chatbot with interactions from terminals.
-I referred https://github.com/AI-Yash/st-chat for the beautiful chatbot interface.
+I referred to https://github.com/AI-Yash/st-chat for the beautiful chatbot interface.